janaagaard75/janaagaard75.github.io/_posts/2019-05-01-azure-functions-in-typescript.md

   caption="This is pretty much the only thing mentioned about TypeScript for version 2 of Azure Functions. <a href='https://docs.microsoft.com/en-us/azure/azure-functions/functions-versions#languages'>Source</a>"
 %}

-This article series has the following seven parts:
+Creating the Azure Function in TypeScript has been split into these seven parts.
+If you already know about Azure Functions in JavaScript you might want to skip ahead to part 2.
+The tests are very simple, so part 3, 4 and 5 are mostly about configuring CircleCI and creating the ARM template.
+The refactoring part was the most exciting one to write.

-1. Install the prerequisites and create an HTTP endpoint function in JavaScript.
+- [Part 1: JavaScript version](/blog/2019/05/02/part-1-javascript-version).
+Install the prerequisites and create a serverless function in JavaScript triggered by HTTP.

-2. Convert the JavaScript function to TypeScript.
+- [Part 2: Switch to TypeScript](/blog/2019/05/03/part-2-switch-to-typescript).
+Convert the JavaScript function to TypeScript.

-3. Add a local test and create a continuous integration pipeline that runs the test.
+- [Part 3: Add a Test](/blog/2019/05/04/part-3-local-test).
+Add a local test and create a continuous integration pipeline that runs the test.

-4. Extend the continuous integration pipeline into a continuous delivery pipeline, finally deploying the code to Azure.
+- [Part 4: Continuous Delivery](/blog/2019/05/05/part-4-continuous-delivery).
+Extend the continuous integration pipeline into a continuous delivery pipeline, finally deploying the code to Azure.

-5. Use the public endpoint on Azure to create an end-to-end test.
+- [Part 5: Add an End-to-end Test](/blog/2019/05/06/part-5-end-to-end-test).
+Use the public endpoint on Azure to create an end-to-end test.

-6. Refactor the code, now that we have test coverage.
+- [Part 6: Refactor](/blog/2019/05/07/part-6-refactor).
+Now that we have test coverage we can refactor the code with ease of mind.

-7. Demonstrate how to use a Node package.
+- [Part 7: Use a Node.js Package](/blog/2019/05/08/part-7-node-package).
+Demonstrate how to use a Node.js package.

-The code related to this article series is available at [github.com/janaagaard75/azure-functions-typescript](https://github.com/janaagaard75/azure-functions-typescript).
+All of the code related to this article series is available at [github.com/janaagaard75/azure-functions-typescript](https://github.com/janaagaard75/azure-functions-typescript).
+The [commit history](https://github.com/janaagaard75/azure-functions-typescript/commits/master) follows the articles.